SubstrateGaming/Substrate.NET.Toolchain/DEVELOPMENT.md

 All NuGet packages here share a standard version number that is defined in [Version.props](./Version.props).

 ## Developing this toolchain locally
 To develop and debug toolchain changes locally, you must set up a local NuGet repository and maintain the libraries that are being compiled there.
 There are many different ways to achieve that.

-A straightforward approach is listed below for both Windows and Mac users.
-These simple batch files allow you to quickly clear existing local packages and re-build everything.
+A straight-forward approach is listed below for both Windows and Mac users.
+These simple batch files allow you to quickly clear existing local packages, re-build everything and install the locally generated Ajuna.DotNet.Template.

 ### Windows